Al-Manar: Stance

-According to The SAGE Encyclopedia of Journalism, "Al-Manar does not claim neutrality but bills itself as partisan to the cause of its constituents, initially, the disadvantaged and poor Shi’ia of [Lebanon's] South and the Beka’a valley; later expanded to include the Arab and Islamic worlds."
-Its adopted slogan is “The channel for Arabs and Muslims”.
+According to The SAGE Encyclopedia of Journalism, "Al-Manar does not claim neutrality but bills itself as partisan to the cause of its constituents, initially, the disadvantaged and poor Shi'ia of [Lebanon's] South and the Beka'a valley; later expanded to include the Arab and Islamic worlds."
+Its adopted slogan is "The channel for Arabs and Muslims".
 In 2001, the station's chair, Nayyef Krayyem, said "Al Manar is an important weapon for us.
 It's a political weapon, social weapon, and cultural weapon."

 According to Jorisch, the station manager Mohammad Afif Ahmad (later Hezbollah's head of media), said in the 1990s that Al Manar belongs to Hezbollah culturally and politically.
 As of 2022, its former CEO, Abdallah Kassir, is now a member of Hezbollah's governing council.

 According to Jorisch, writing in National Review in 2004, Al-Manar's programming adopts a strongly anti-Israel and anti-US point of view.
-Hezbollah leader Hassan Nasrallah often "calls for 'Death to America'" on the channel and the Statue of Liberty is depicted "as a ghoul, her gown dripping blood, a knife instead of a torch in her raised hand."
-According to Orayb Aref Najjar, this stance is reflected in the language used, for instance calling the Israel Defence Forces (IDF) the "Israeli Occupation Forces" (IOF).Its Hot Topics section lists “The Israeli Enemy” as a search category.
+Hezbollah Secretary General Hassan Nasrallah often "calls for 'Death to America'" on the channel.
+Additionally, the Statue of Liberty is depicted "as a ghoul, her gown dripping blood, a knife instead of a torch in her raised hand."
+According to Orayb Aref Najjar, this stance is reflected in the language used, for instance calling the Israel Defence Forces (IDF) the "Israeli Occupation Forces" (IOF).Its Hot Topics section lists "The Israeli Enemy" as a search category.
 Al-Manar calls fighters Israel killed martyrs.
 Hezbollah fighters often leave archived video wills that explain why they chose martyrdom.
 The station also archives short video clips of family members or friends of martyrs praising their sacrifice and explaining why it benefits the country.
 The station glorified its martyrs on Martyr Day on November 11, 2019, with a speech by Secretary General Hassan Nasrallah, and in song and resistance videos.